thepru/manifesto/index.md

  - You only have control over your reactions
  - Be vulnerable: ask questions.
 Set aside pride.
  - In life, as in watchmaking, things added are complication
- - Don’t treat people as means to an end, but rather treat them as ends unto themselves[^kant]

 ### Ideas, Theories, a Pile